-The Model-Integrated Safety and Reliability Analysis tool architecture is an instance of the generic architecture of Model-Integrated Computing Environments discussed before.
-Components of the tool architecture are shown in Figure 4.
+The Model-Integrated Safety, Reliability and Diagnosability Analysis tool architecture is an instance of the generic architecture of Model-Integrated Computing Environments discussed before.
+Components of the tool architecture are shown in Figure 3.
 The domain specific models are built by the Metaprogrammable Visual Model Builder, and are stored in the Model Server.
 The constraints defined in the meta-language representation of the modeling paradigm.
-The capture constraints are enforced by the Visual Model Builder and allow the user to create only valid models.
+The capture constraints are enforced by the

+Visual Model Builder and prevent the user to create invalid models.

-Figure 4: Analysis tool configuration
+Figure 3: Analysis tool configuration

-There is a separate model interpreter for each analysis tool.
+There is a separate model interpreter for each tool.
 The model interpreters traverse the domain specific models and collect/translate the information into the required input data structures of the tools.
 This solution enables the reuse of the tools even if the domain specific modeling paradigm is changing.